locustio/locust/docs/what-is-locust.rst

 What is Locust?
 ===============================

-Locust is an easy to use, scriptable and scalable performance testing tool.
+Locust is an open source performance/load testing tool for HTTP and other protocols.
+Its developer friendly approach lets you to define your tests in regular Python code.

-You define the behaviour of your users in regular Python code, instead of being stuck in a UI or restrictive domain specific language.
+Locust tests can be run from command line or using its web-based UI.
+Throughput, response times and errors can be viewed in real time and/or exported for later analysis.

-This makes Locust infinitely expandable and very developer friendly.
+You can import regular Python libraries into your tests, and with Locust's pluggable architecture it is infinitely expandable.
+Unlike when using most other tools, your test design will never be limited by a GUI or domain-specific language.

 To start using Locust, go to :ref:`installation`